dvreeze/ocp-java-17-learning/doc/chapter01-building-blocks.md

     * Compare `Integer.parseInt("123")` (returning an `int`) with `Integer.valueOf("123")` (returning an `Integer`)
   * Autoboxing and unboxing
   * Also know the corresponding literals well (note that float literals need an "f" suffix; otherwise it's a `double`)
-    * That includes octal, hexadecimal and binary number literals
+    * Also know octal, hexadecimal and binary number literals
   * Underscores in numeric literals
     * Not allowed at beginning and end, and not allowed directly before or after decimal point
   * *Text blocks* (also known as multi-line strings), and *incidental versus essential whitespace*